obsidianmd/obsidian-help/en/Obsidian Sync/Limitations.md

 ## How long do you keep my data after my subscription expires?

 We keep data in your remote vaults, including version history, for one month after your subscription expires.
-Your local vaults, stored on your devices, will not be impacted.
+Your local vaults, stored on your devices, will not be affected.

 As long as you renew within one month, there should be no impact on your usage.
-In case you didn't, and you find your remote vaults no longer existing, you can easily [[Set up Obsidian Sync|create a new remote vault and re-connect your local vault]].
+In case you don't and your remote vaults no longer exist, you can easily [[Set up Obsidian Sync|create a new remote vault and re-connect your local vault]] again.

 ## Is my data being synced in the background?